scikit-learn-contrib/denmune-clustering-algorithm/README.md

 ```

 - train_data:
->   data used for training the algorithm
+ - data used for training the algorithm
->   default: None.
+ - default: None.
 It should be provided by the use, otherwise an error will riase.

 - train_truth:
---   labels of training data
+  - labels of training data
---   default: None
+  - default: None

 - test_data:
-   data used for testing the algorithm
+  - data used for testing the algorithm
--

 - test_truth:
-   labels of testing data
+  - labels of testing data
-   default: None
+  - default: None

 - k_nearest:
-   number of nearest neighbor
+  - number of nearest neighbor
-   default: 10.
+  - default: 10.
 It should be provided by the user.

 - rgn_tsn:
-   when set to True: It will regenerate the reduced 2-D version of the N-D dataset each time the algorithm run.
+  - when set to True: It will regenerate the reduced 2-D version of the N-D dataset each time the algorithm run.
-   when set to False: It will generate the reduced 2-D version of the N-D dataset first time only, then will reuse the saved exist file
+  - when set to False: It will generate the reduced 2-D version of the N-D dataset first time only, then will reuse the saved exist file
-   default: True
+  - default: True

 - file_2d: name (include location) of file used save/load the reduced 2-d version
-   if empty: the algorithm will create temporary file named '_temp_2d'
+  - if empty: the algorithm will create temporary file named '_temp_2d'
-   default: _temp_2d
+  - default: _temp_2d

 - prop_step:
-  sise of increment used in showing the clustering propagation.
+  - size of increment used in showing the clustering propagation.
-  leave this parameter set to 0, the default value, unless you are willing intentionally to enter the propagation mode.
+  - leave this parameter set to 0, the default value, unless you are willing intentionally to enter the propagation mode.
-  default: 0
+  - default: 0